-Our main service is to provide safe, drug and alcohol free, fully furnished recovery homes for men and women located in Baton Rouge, who are in recovery from drug or alcohol addiction.
-At Akron House LA we focus on both addiction avoidance and peer support by providing a safe, comfortable sober environment.
-We believe that guiding a smooth transition back into the community can make all the difference in a lasting recovery.
+Our main service is to provide safe, drug and alcohol free, fully furnished sober living homes for men and women located in Baton Rouge, who are in recovery from drug or alcohol addiction.

 At Akron House, you will find that the newcomer is the most important person.
 We strive to help all of our residents succeed.
 Some unique things we offer in our six houses are: transportation services and weekly, 98 panel lab testing.

-Akron House, Baton Rouge sober living community: our six houses, gender specific houses, are in a "recovery community".
-Four houses are located on the same block in the Sherwood Forest neighborhood, the other 2 are located a few streets over, and are only 2 houses apart.
+Our Baton Rouge based sober living community consists of six total houses, each being gender specific.
+We have 3 men's sober living houses, 2 women's sober living houses and 1 for women with children.
+Four of our houses are located on the same block in the Sherwood Forest neighborhood, the other 2 are located a few streets over, and are only 2 houses apart.
 Come recover with us in our very own community.

 I lived at Akron for almost a year and it was life changing.
 Because of Akron I have a successful career and I finally got my life back, I learned the tools necessary to live my life independently.
 Management at Akron really cares about each resident.
 Akron House is a place where change happens IF you're willing to do the work it's an amazing place to focus on yourself and your sobriety.